Center for Missiological Research

 SCHOLARSHIP FROM OUR COMMUNITY

-Below are a few examples of the publications and ongoing research generated by faculty, students, and alumni of the CMR community.
+Below are a few examples of the publications and ongoing research generated by faculty, students, alumni, and research scholars of the CMR community.
 Click on any item for more information.

 The Oxford Handbook of Mission Studies